CoLRev-Environment/colrev/docs/source/guides/prep.rst

     Based on the enhanced TEIs, it conducts a frequency analysis of the reference sections and checks how included and synthesized papers are cited.
     Titles and journals are set to the most frequent values.

+.. option:: --debug ID

+    Debug the preparation process to identify, trace and correct potential errors.

 When records cannot be prepared automatically, we recommend opening the references.bib with a reference manager (such as Jabref) and preparing the remaining records manually.
 For example, JabRef allows you to filter records for the *needs_manual_preparation* status: